sangamrai001/Password-Manager/README.md

 3. **Open your browser** and navigate to `http://localhost:3000` to use the Password Manager.

-### Additional Notes

-- Make sure that the backend server is running before starting the React development server.
-- For production deployment, consider using environment-specific configurations and services like Heroku, AWS, or DigitalOcean.

 Feel free to reach out if you have any issues or questions!